leonawicz/imgpalr/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 notes

 * This is a resubmission for a new release.

-* Imported `jpeg` package in order to make example in help docs executable if they require loading an image file.
-* There have been some other function, documentation and unit test additions since the original submission that are now present; specifically for `image_quantmap`.
-I have treated the examples the same as the CRAN recommendation for `image_pal` examples.
+* The function examples for `image_pal` and `image_quantmap` have been simplified and tweaked to execute faster where possible.
+Redundancies have been removed where examples do not need to include several similar function calls back to back for all three palette types; this yields the largest improvement in reducing execution times.
+Some unit tests have been updated as well.